Shortly before the American Woolen Company closed, most of its non-manufacturing real estate holdings were sold at auction.

 Lot 22

-22. NO. 36 ACADEMY STREET: Approximately 14,600 square feet of land with two and one-half-story frame dwelling, having twelve rooms, electricity, bath, toilet, hardwood floors, hot water heat with barn attached.
+22. NO. 36 ACADEMY STREET (Agent’s House): Approximately 14,600 square feet of land with two and one-half-story frame dwelling, having twelve rooms, electricity, bath, toilet, hardwood floors, hot water heat with barn attached.
 (Reserved) Former Thomas A. Linn house at the corner of Blake Street not Seekins Street.
 His widow Clara (Osborne) Linn sold the house & property to the American Woolen Company in 1916 which used it as the residence of its local agent, Thomas Thomas.
+Purchased by H. B. Hilton of Wells for $1625 at the December 11, 1934 Auction.

 *